FedeCarollo/CI2025_lab2/README.md

 1. **Hill Climber Test** (`_hc_task`): Runs a single HC solver with fixed parameters (10,000 iterations, greedy initialization, simulated annealing)
 2. **ES Tests** (`_ec_task`): Runs multiple ES configurations in **parallel** using `joblib.Parallel` with all available CPU cores

-Parallelization is not the scope of this course so just believe it speeds up computations if you don't understand.
+Parallelization is not the scope of this course so just believe it speeds up computations if you don't understand the code.

 ### Parameter combinations